suba-suresh/Leamington-Spa-Adventures/README.md

   - **Hero Section**: Introduces the site with a welcome message and call-to-action buttons.

 - **Login Page**:
-  -  signup functionality allows users to register securely.
+  - Login functionality allows users to log in securely.
   - Successful login redirects users to the home page.

 - **Registration Page**:
-  -  login functionality allows users to log in securely.
+  - Signup functionality allows users to register securely.
   - Successful registration redirects users to the home page.

 - **Logout Page**: